Cray-HPE/community/sig-CSM-Security/README.md

-# Architecture Special Interest Group
+# Security Special Interest Group

-The Architecture SIG maintains and evolves the design principles of CSM, and provides a consistent body of expertise necessary to ensure architectural consistency over time.
+The Security SIG maintains and evolves the security model of CSM, and provides a consistent body of expertise necessary to ensure architectural consistency over time.

-The [charter](charter.md) defines the scope and governance of the Architecture Special Interest Group (TBD).

 ## Meetings